-From July 2017, at least one member of every interview panel at both the organisational and school level, who are interviewing for a post or posts that may have unsupervised contact with children, will have undertaken safe recruitment training.
+From July 2017, at least one member of every interview panel, who are interviewing for a post or posts that may have unsupervised contact with children, will have undertaken safe recruitment training.
 All schools will keep a central record of all the recruitment checks undertaken on all staff.
 This record will include details relating to the DBS (Disclosure and Barring Service check - for anyone who has lived or worked in the UK only), i.e. date completed and number, other countries criminal records checks or certificates of good conduct, qualifications, prohibition order checks etc.